philipmw/eth-staking-on-aws/README.md

 The main downside is a tiny risk of getting evicted and having to manually reconfigure the host.
 However, looking at the spot price history, I see no price jumps in the last 3 months.

+**c7g.medium for Consensus (+Validator)**:
+My workload can run on ARM, so my first choice is ARM for better value.
+The workload has very stable CPU, so we cannot take advantage of T4's CPU credit feature.
+I need at least 2 GB RAM but no more than 4 GB, plus good support for EBS and network.
+Hence C7G and M6G are contenders.
+c7g.medium is both cheaper and has better networking than m6g.medium, hence that's the victor.

 ## Costs

 All AWS costs are for _us-west-2_.

 ### Execution client

+The execution client is optionally self-hosted, though I have not set it up yet, so the stack is bare.

+I am trying to use Chainstack instead.

 Chainstack receives about 360 requests per hour from my consensus client.
 That's 267,840 requests per month.